fabiofelix/CNN-Input-Combination/README.md

 We ran experiments with two datasets.
 The **main dataset** is a subset of a database collected by the [LEEC lab](https://github.com/LEEClab) and other subsets were used in other papers, such as [[1]](https://doi.org/10.1016/j.ecolind.2020.107050), [[2]](https://doi.org/10.1016/j.ecolind.2020.107316), [[3]](https://doi.org/10.3390/info12070265), and [[4]](https://www.frontiersin.org/journals/remote-sensing/articles/10.3389/frsen.2023.1283719/full).
 Our subset is labeled with animal species and will be available on the [lab website](https://github.com/LEEClab) as soon as possible.
-The **additional dataset** is a subset of the [DCASE 2024](https://dcase.community/challenge2024/task-few-shot-bioacoustic-event-detection).
+The **additional dataset** is a subset of Task 5 proposed by the [DCASE 2024](https://dcase.community/challenge2024/task-few-shot-bioacoustic-event-detection).
 We also used samples from the [Google Audioset](http://research.google.com/audioset/download.html)

 ## Contact